rasmartins/typemux/docs/README.md

 ### Keeping Documentation in Sync

-When updating the TypeMux codebase:
+When updating the TypeMUX codebase:
 1. Update relevant documentation pages
 2. Add new examples if features are added
 3. Update the reference if syntax changes